 Morocco's Christian converts emerge from the shadows

-Moroccans who secretly converted to Christianity are demanding the right to practice their faith openly in a country where Islam is the state religion and "apostasy" is condemned.
-At an apartment in a working-class part of the southern town of Agadir, Mustapha listened to hymns emanating from a hi-fi under a silver crucifix hung on the wall.
+PIC: Rachid and Mustapha , Christian converts who did not wish to give their full name, lead prayers at a house in Ait Melloul near Agadir.
+Moroccans who secretly converted to Christianity are demanding the right to practise their faith openly in a country where Islam is the state religion and "apostasy" is condemned.

 |Title